pottz91/pottz91/README.md

 - 👋 Hi, I’m @pottz91
-- 👀 I’m interested in SilverStripe, PHP, Online Marketing
+- 👀 I’m interested in SilverStripe CMS, Electron, PHP, Online Marketing
 - 🌱 I’m currently working on Multiple Projects, mainly for the Travel Industrie

 Also i do SEO & Online Marketing for Travel KMUs.